The Private Prison Project

 The Private Prison Project is an effort to use public records laws around the country to draw attention to the gaps and blocks in accountability around the for-profit detention industry.
 By contributing, you’ll be helping us fund fees and release records to policy makers, journalists, lawyers, and curious individuals nationwide.

-Backed by Kevin Pierce, Annette Heist, carolina guerrero, Michael Morisy, and 96 others.
+Backed by Kevin Pierce, Annette Heist, carolina guerrero, Nicholas Barry, and 98 others.

 - Kevin Pierce